Google to acquire Fitbit for $2.1 billion

 “I have long been concerned about the data monopolies that dominate our tech market, including Google,” Watson noted.
 “These companies hold and gather an unprecedented amount of data on users, which is then monetized through micro-targeting and advertising to amass huge profits and power.
 Meanwhile, the digital giants themselves remain unaccountable, unregulated, and see themselves as above the law.
 They have run rings around regulation for far too long.”

 The ability to monetize fitness data is obviously a major draw for Google, and it will be interesting to see whether this deal attracts the attention of any regulators in its home market.
-Certainly, Google is more than aware of how this deal could be perceived, and it is already outlining some of the ways it plans to manage its newly acquired data — including not using the data to sell ads.
+Google is more than aware of how this deal could be perceived and is already outlining some of the ways it plans to manage the newly acquired data — including not using it to sell ads.

 “When you use our products, you’re trusting Google with your information,” Osterloh said in a separate blog post.
-“We understand this is a big responsibility, and we work hard to protect your information, put you in control, and give you transparency about your data.
+“We understand this is a big responsibility and we work hard to protect your information, put you in control, and give you transparency about your data.
 Similar to our other products, with wearables we will be transparent about the data we collect and why.
 We will never sell personal information to anyone.
 Fitbit health and wellness data will not be used for Google ads.
 And we will give Fitbit users the choice to review, move, or delete their data.”